Turn Word-of-Mouth Into 40% of Predictable Monthly Revenue: Referral System for $60K–$90K Operators

 Reality: 80% of satisfied clients want to refer but don’t know when or who qualifies.
 Asking with clear criteria helps them help you.

 Reality: Referral propensity changes with the client journey.
-Week 4 is different from Month 6.
-One ask at the wrong time misses 5 other high-propensity moments.
+Week 4 is different from Month 6, and one ask at the wrong time can miss five other high‑propensity moments.

 You think: “Clients know who needs my service.”

 Reality: “Anyone who needs coaching” is useless.
-Clients can’t pattern-match.
-Specific criteria (revenue range, problem type, timing signal) make referrals obvious.
+Clients can’t pattern-match, and without specific criteria (revenue range, problem type, timing signal), referrals never feel obvious.

 What Changes Immediately: